Olical/clj-dice-roller/README.md

 Check out the `dice-roller.core` namespace for more information.

+You can run the transcriptor repls with `lein repls`.

 ## Unlicenced

 Find the full [unlicense][] in the `UNLICENSE` file, but here's a snippet.